Understanding and troubleshooting Out of Office (OOF) replies

 If you suspect a delivery problem, run a message trace from the Office 365 tenant.
 For OOF messages, the sender of the original message becomes the recipient during tracking.
 You should be able to determine whether the OOF reply has been triggered and sent to an external or internal recipient.
 The message trace will clearly indicate whether a transport rule is blocking the OOF response.

-There is one scenario that is worth highlighting when it comes to transport rules blocking OOF replies.
+There's one scenario that's worth highlighting when it comes to transport rules blocking OOF replies.
 Let's assume that you moved the MX record to a third-party anti-spam program.
-You have created a transport rule to reject any email message that is sent from any IP address other than the third-party anti-spam program.
+You have created a transport rule to reject any email message that's sent from any IP address other than the third-party anti-spam program.

-The transport rule will look something like this:
+The transport rule will look like this example: